 but if Mario could do it, then so could the Nerd.

 - In Daisuki!
-BuBu ChaCha, this is Chacha's method of going in and out of house if the door is currently out of the question for some reason.
+BuBu ChaCha, this is Chacha's method of going in and out of the house if the door is currently out of the question for some reason.

 - Father Christmas enters the house through the chimney.
 This is probably to not raise suspicion from the sleeping residents and disturb them, especially if he used the front door.

 - A Mickey Mouse comic gives an explanation for this.
 Santa Claus has been arrested by a bunch of idiot cops in the Mouseton PD on burglary charges and thrown in a cell with Pete as his bunkmate.
 When Pete asks him about the chimney thing, Santa explains that any tunnel will magically expand to allow him through.
-Then Pete points to the miniscule air vent on the wall...
+Then Pete points to the minuscule air vent on the wall...

 - In Hyperemesis Gravidarum by A.A.
 Pessimal, two teenage student Assassins are caught in an upstairs room by a gang of killers who are attacking the house and who are battering down their bedroom door.
 They are stuck for a way to escape.
-Until one of the house goblins leads them down the chimneystack to the living room, where other members of the family are mounting a fierce defence.
+Until one of the house goblins leads them down the chimneystack to the living room, where other members of the family are mounting a fierce defense.
 Some years later, the niece of one of those students, herself now at the Assassins' School, remembers her aunt's exploits and uses the chimneys at Ramkin Manor in an attempt to ace her Vimes Run.
 This time it results in chastening failure, as her teacher Miss Band intended.

 - The Nightmare Before Christmas: During his Santa Claus impersonation, the first time Jack Skellington delivers presents he's shown going down the house's chimney.